Do I Need A Sand Wedge

 Finally, a sand wedge is a good choice for pitching from the fairway.
 The club’s loft allows you to get the ball up in the air and stop it quickly on the green, helping you get closer to the hole and avoid running the ball through the green.

-See also Can You Wear Golf Shoes Casually
+See also How To Protect Golf Shoes

 How to Choose the Right Sand Wedge